Cherreads

 "Goodness gracious!"

 An exasperated sigh broke the stillness of an empty forest.
-A young lady of no less than twenty-five, immediately dismounted her horse with a practised grace, offering a small pat to the animal.
+A young lady of no less than twenty-nine, immediately dismounted her horse with a practised grace, offering a small pat to the animal.
 "Good job, Eloise,"

 By the name, the white mare gave a soft nicker in response, as though relinquishing the genuine appreciation of its young master after a long delirious day.